guilines/MachineLearningProjects/stock_price_indicator/README.md

     * Linux - Ubuntu 16.04 LTS
     * MacOS - El Capitan

-### To get python dependences:
+### To get python dependences on ubuntu:

-sudo pip install scikit-learn numpy scipy keras pysqlite yahoo-finance pandas simplejson matplotlib
+sudo pip install web.py scikit-learn numpy scipy tensorflow keras sqlalchemy pysqlite yahoo-finance pandas simplejson matplotlib

+### To get python dependences on MacOs:

+Some of the commands listed before will work.
+But to install tensorflow follow this: https://www.tensorflow.org/install/install_mac

 ## Executing the app:
 * $ cd app/
 * $ python app.py

 * Open your browser on: 127.0.0.1:8080 (localhost:8080)